 \section{Height Fluctuations and Gaussian Free Field}

-In this section, we prove that the fluctuations of height function converges to the pull-back Gaussian Free Field (GFF) in the upper half plane under a diffeomorphism from the liquid region to the upper half plane.
-The main theorem proved in this section in Theorem \ref{t77}.
+In this section, we prove that the fluctuations of height function converge to the pull-back Gaussian free field (GFF) in the upper half plane under a diffeomorphism from the liquid region to the upper half plane.
+The main theorem proved in this section is Theorem \ref{t77}.